 Item Issue

-Applications Submitted in Grants.gov .
+Applications Submitted in Grants.gov.
 Do not submit

 applications in PAMS or FedConnect.

 Grants.gov Submission Ensure that applications are submitted under

 the correct Opportunity Number.

 Standard Form (SF)-424 Research and

 Related (R&R):

-- Attach nothing to field 20
+- Attach nothing to Field 20

-- Attach nothing to field 21
+- Attach nothing to Field 21

 SF-424 Research and Related Other Project

 Information form:

-- Attach the abstract to field 7
+- Attach the abstract to Field 7

-- Attach the project narrative, with all
+- Attach the Project Narrative, with all

-appendices, to field 8
+appendices, to Field 8

-- Attach nothing to field 9
+- Attach nothing to Field 9

-- Attach nothing to field 10
+- Attach nothing to Field 10

-- Attach nothing to field 11
+- Attach nothing to Field 11

 - Attach the list of individuals who should

-not serve as merit reviewers (Collaborator Template) to field 12
+not serve as merit reviewers (Collaborator

+Template) to Field 12

-- Do not attach other files to field 12
+- Do not attach other files to Field 12

-- NOTE: Files attached to field 12 will not
+NOTE: Files attached to Field 12 will not be

-be shared with merit reviewers.
+shared with merit reviewers.

 Pre-Applications - Submit your pre-application in PAMS.

-The rippineutions - Do not submit your pre-application in
+- Do not submit your pre-application in

 Grants.gov.

 - Do not attach your pre-application to the SF-

 424 Research and Related (R&R) form.

 - Follow the instructions in Section IV for the

 preparation of a pre-application.

 Page Limits Strictly followed throughout application,

 including particular attention to:

-- Project narrative, if stated in Section III
+- Project Narrative and appendices

 - Biographical sketches

-- Promoting Inclusive and Equitable

-Research (PIER) Plan
+- Data Management Plans (DMPs)

-- Letter(s) of Collaboration or Access, if
+X 11 X 1 10 11 X 2 Letter(s) of Collaboration or Access, if any

-any

-Item Issue Personally Identifiable Information None present in the application Project Narrative Composed of one PDF file including all appendices (bibliography, facilities, equipment, DMP, PIER) Project Summary / Abstract Name of PI, PI's institutional affiliation(s), Co-Investigator(s), Co-Investigator's institutional affiliation(s) DOE Title Page Follow instructions closely Budget Use current negotiated indirect cost and fringe benefit rates Budget Justification (attached to budget) Justify all requested costs Biographical Sketches Follow page limits strictly and do not include list of collaborators.
+Personally Identifiable Information None present in the application

+Item Issue Project Narrative Composed of one PDF file including all appendices (bibliography, facilities, equipment, DMP) Project Summary / Abstract Name of PI, PI's institutional affiliation(s), Co-Investigator(s), Co-Investigator's institutional affiliation(s) DOE Title Page Follow instructions closely Budget Use current negotiated indirect cost and fringe benefit rates Budget Justification (attached to budget) Justify all requested costs Biographical Sketches Follow page limits strictly and do not include list of collaborators.
 Attach the biographical sketch to the Senior/Key Person Profile (Expanded) Form.
-Current and Pending Support Ensure complete listing of all activities, regardless of source of funding.
+Current and Pending Support - Ensure complete listing of all activities, regardless of source of funding.
 Attach the current and pending support to the Senior/Key Person Profile (Expanded) Form.
-List of Individuals who Should not Serve as Merit Reviews Attach to field 12 of the SF-424 Research and Related Other Project Information form.
+List of Individuals who Should not Serve as Attach to Field 12 of the SF-424 Research Merit Reviews and Related Other Project Information form.
 Data Management Plans (DMP) If referring to an experiment's DMP, describe the relationship to the proposed research.
 Include a DMP even if no experimental data is expected.
-Promoting Inclusive and Equitable Research (PIER) Plan PIER Plans are required for new and renewal applications that are not for conference, workshop, or meeting support.
-Applications requesting support for conferences, workshops, and scientific meetings Provide link to Code of Conduct and include recruitment and accessibility plan.
+Applications requesting support for conferences, workshops, and scientific meetings Provide link to Code of Conduct